RatajVaver/conay/README.md

 Download the latest release from the [Releases](https://github.com/RatajVaver/conay/releases) tab.

+If you're using the new **Conay Installer**, follow the instructions from the installation wizard and ignore everything below this line.

+---

+### Manual installation

 Extract the Conay folder into `steamapps\common\Conan Exiles\ConanSandbox`.

 It should look like this: